spectrocloud/librarium/docs/docs-content/vertex/system-management/account-management/manage-system-accounts.md

 Use the following steps to reset the password of a system administrator.

+## Limitations

+- You cannot use this feature to reset the password of the account you are currently logged in with.
+Use the normal [password change workflow](./credentials.md#change-password) to reset the password of the account you are currently logged in with.

+- You cannot reset the password of the Root Administrator account using this feature.
+Log in as the Root Administrator to reset the password by following the [password change workflow](./credentials.md#change-password).

 ### Prerequisites

 - Access to the Palette VerteX system console.